shalforb/film_rec_API/readme.md

 Consider the one-to-many relationship between the User and Ratings models, a crucial aspect of the application.
 It ensures that an individual user can create multiple ratings, enhancing user interactivity within the application.
 However, each rating is uniquely associated with one user, maintaining the authenticity of the feedback provided.
 The foreign key, user_id, in the Ratings table facilitates this relationship.
 Similarly, there is a one-to-many relationship between the Film and Ratings models, a necessary function in a film review context.
 Each film can receive numerous ratings from users, but a single rating can only pertain to one film.
 The film_id in the Ratings table secures this association.

-The many-to-many relationship between the Film and Genre models is another vital feature of the application, permitting a single film to be categorized under multiple genres.
+The many-to-many relationship between the Film and Genre models is another vital feature of the application, permitting a single film to be categorised under multiple genres.
 This flexible association enriches the film categorization system within the application, enhancing user search and discovery.
 On the flip side, a single genre can encapsulate numerous films, ensuring a broad collection within each genre.
 The junction table, FilmGenre, resolves this many-to-many relationship by storing the film_id and genre_id, thereby recording each instance of a film's association with a genre.

-In addition to serving as an illustrative guide, the ERD contributes to discerning data redundancies and optimizing the database structure.
+In addition to serving as an illustrative guide, the ERD contributes to discerning data redundancies and optimising the database structure.
 It assists in establishing the integrity constraints, such as primary and foreign keys, crucial for enhancing data consistency and preventing anomalies.

 From the standpoint of database implementation, the ERD's illustrative design is crucial for understanding how these relationships are crucial for the film recommendation application.
 These associations facilitate efficient data operations, such as retrieval, modification, and deletion, while ensuring data integrity.

 In essence, the ERD acts as a foundational blueprint for the film recommendation application.
-It presents a comprehensive view of the data organization, guiding the establishment of relationships between various entities, thereby contributing to the smooth functioning of the application.
+It presents a comprehensive view of the data organisation, guiding the establishment of relationships between various entities, thereby contributing to the smooth functioning of the application.

 ## **R7: Third Party Services**

 In modern software development, particularly in building web applications, leveraging third-party services or libraries is a crucial aspect that can dramatically speed up the development process and enhance the overall application performance and security.
-These services provide pre-implemented, tested, and optimized functionalities that developers can utilize, rather than reinventing the wheel.
+These services provide pre-implemented, tested, and optimised functionalities that developers can utilise, rather than reinventing the wheel.
 In the context of this Flask-based application, several such services play key roles in shaping the functionality and security profile of the application.
-From Flask, which provides the foundational web framework, to libraries such as SQLAlchemy for database interaction, Flask-Marshmallow for data serialization and validation, and Flask-Bcrypt for password security, each service contributes to a specific aspect of the application.
+From Flask, which provides the foundational web framework, to libraries such as SQLAlchemy for database interaction, Flask-Marshmallow for data serialisation and validation, and Flask-Bcrypt for password security, each service contributes to a specific aspect of the application.

 ## Flask